PCT: CA Section A - Campo to Warner Springs

 Day 6 - 5/12/25

-Leaving Julian and Desert Dry Camp
+Leaving Julian and back into the Desert

 Distance: 10 miles